ToshioCP/LaTeX-BuildTools/Tutorial.en.md

 The followings are required for LaTex-Buildtools.

 - Ruby
-- LualateX
+- LualaTeX
 - Lbt (lbt is Latex-Buildtools)

-The first can be installed from the distribution package.
+The first two items can be installed from the distribution package.
-For example, You can use the apt command with Ubuntu.
+For example, You can use the `apt` command in Ubuntu.

 Lbt is provided as a Ruby Gem.
-It can be installed with the `gem` command.
+It can be installed with the `gem` command from RubyGems.org.

 ```
 $ gem install lbt